The best team doesn't necessarily win the Super Bowl every year. A lot of times, it just matters who gets hot at the right time.

 In their two playoff games, the Eagles have given up just 17 points - 10 to the Falcons and just seven to the Vikings.

-It's not that the Eagles haven't shown the capability to play like this at times this season, but there were some rough spots.
-But as they prepare for Super Bowl LII against Tom Brady and the Patriots, the Eagles haven't given up more than 10 points in a game since Dec.
+The Eagles have shown the capability to play like this at times this season, but there were some rough spots.
+As they prepare for Super Bowl LII against Tom Brady and the Patriots, the Eagles haven't given up more than 10 points in a game since Dec.
 17.

 That Dec.
 17 game was a 34-29 win over the hapless Giants.
-That game capped off a three-game road trip that was pretty tough on the Eagles' defense.
-The Eagles gave up an average of 18.4 points per game in the regular season, but gave up 24 points to the Seahawks, 35 to the Rams and 29 to the Giants - an average of 29.33 in three games.
+It capped off a three-game road trip that was pretty tough on the Eagles' defense.
+The Eagles gave up an average of 18.4 points per game in the regular season but gave up 24 points to the Seahawks, 35 to the Rams and 29 to the Giants - an average of 29.3 in three games.
 Even though the Eagles went 2-1 in that three-game stretch, there seemed to be plenty of questions about the defense.

 The Eagles, however, claim they were never concerned.